 2021 – Emilia Wickstead Denver Dress in Green

 She accessorised with a pair of white Jimmy Choo pumps (the Romy 85 style) and a bangle by Halcyon Days.
 Finally, Kate added a little bling to her outfit with a pair of Green Tourmaline and Green Amethyst Diamond Earrings by her favourite jeweller, Kiki McDonough.

-The Duchess stepped foot onto Centre Court to present the winner, Ashleigh Barty, with her trophy.
+She stepped foot onto Centre Court to present the winner, Ashleigh Barty, with her trophy.

 2021 – Beulah London Ahana Dress in Pink

 Kate watched Novak Djokovic defeat Matteo Berrettini in the men’s final for her third and final Wimbledon appearance of 2021.
 She took in the action on Centre Court wearing a pastel pink dress by Beulah London.
 It was the Ahana style.